froala/ember-froala-editor/README.md

 ```

 ### `@content` must now be a SafeString
-Previously the `content` could be a string or SafeString an the component would
+Previously the `content` could be a string or SafeString and the component would
 properly handle either type.
 Now the component requires that `@content` be a
 SafeString to indicate the incoming content has been properly guarded against
 potential XSS exploits.
 This addon now provides a couple helpers to work around